hollowdll/hakjdb/docs/hakjctl.md

 ## Connecting to a server

 By default, hakjctl tries to connect to a HakjDB server at localhost in port 12345.
 Port 12345 is the server's default port.
 The default database to use is `default`.
+The commands use this database if database to use is not explicitly specified.

 To see the current connection settings, use command:
 ```sh